rust-lang/rust-forge/src/compiler/membership.md

 When a potential team member has been nominated by existing members, there is a standard process that can be followed by team leads to add the new team member:

+0. A team lead reaches out to the moderation team to ask if they are aware of any objections.
+If none are found and team members agree, the new contributor is invited to join.

 1. Contact the nominees asking if they are interested in joining the team:

 ```quote